-Checklist for Screening Clients Who Want to Initiate DMPA (or NET-EN) produced in 2007.
-Changes reflected in this version are based on the recently revised recommendations of the Medical Eligibility Criteria for Contraceptive Use, 4th edition (WHO, 2009) as advised by research over the past several years, and the National Family Planning Guidelines for Service Providers (DRH, 2010).
+informed decision to use DMPA.
+This checklist is a revised version of the Checklist for Screening Clients Who Want to Initiate DMPA (or NET-EN) produced by FHI in 2007.
+Changes reflected in this version are based on the recently revised recommendations of the Medical Eligibility Criteria for Contraceptive Use (WHO, updated 2008) as advised by research over the past several years.

-The checklist is designed for use by clinical health care providers including medical doctors, nurses, midwives, and clinical officers.
+The checklist is designed for use by both clinical and nonclinical health care providers, including community health workers.
 It consists of 14 questions and provides guidance based on clients' responses.
 The first eight questions are designed to identify medical conditions that would prevent safe DMPA or NET-EN use or require further evaluation.
 Clients who are ruled out because of their response to some of the medical eligibility questions may still be good candidates for DMPA if the suspected condition can be excluded through appropriate evaluation.
 The last six questions enable providers to determine with reasonable certainty that a woman is not pregnant before initiating the method.

 This checklist is part of a series of provider checklists for reproductive health services.
-The other checklists include the Checklist for Screening Clients Who Want to Initiate Combined Oral Contraceptives, the Checklist for Screening Clients Who Want to Initiate Combined Oral Contraceptives, the Checklist for Screening Clients Who Want to Initiate Contraceptive Implants, and the Checklist on How to be Reasonably Sure a Client is Not Pregnant.
-For more information about the provider checklists, please visit Kenya Ministry of Health and Sanitation, DRH Web site at www.drh.go.ke.
+The other checklists include the Checklist for Screening Clients Who Want to Initiate Combined Oral Contraceptives, the Checklist for Screening Clients Who Want to Initiate Use of the Copper IUD, the Checklist for Screening Clients Who Want to Initiate Contraceptive Implants, and the Checklist on How to be Reasonably Sure a Client is Not Pregnant.
+For more information about the provider checklists, please visit www.fhi.org.